Most Common Misconceptions about Addiction

 4. SUD Patients Aren’t Productive Members of Society

 Conventional stereotypes of individuals suffering from addiction paints a picture of a dysfunctional individual who does not possess the qualities of an ideal employee!
-They are believed to have low morals and questionable behaviour.
+They are believed to have low morals and questionable behavior.
 They are also believed to be criminals, as frequently portrayed on television and in films.

 While some people do fit this picture and are unable to work or perform basic daily duties, most individuals suffering from addiction work, support their families, and even have lively social lives.
 Most themselves do not believe they are addicted, and some that do, find it tough to speak about their dependence.
 Consequently, they are ambivalent about accessing addiction treatment, which serves to intensify their addiction.